rp-mullen/2D-slot-machine-engine/README.md

 ## Description
-A 2D game engine + slot machine written in Java with OpenGL and the LWJGL libraries.
+A 2D game engine + slot machine written in Java with OpenGL and LWJGL3.

 The engine features batch rendering, an object-component system, serialization of level assets, and an editor with ImGui windowing for showing and editing object properties.